Boundary structure of gauge fields on asymptotically AdS spaces: Introduction

 In the gPDE approach the structure of a local gauge field theory is encoded in the $\fZ$-graded fibre bundle over $T[1]X$ (shifted tangent bundle over the spacetime $X$), equipped with a compatible homological vector field $Q$.
-Solutions and their gauge transformation can be expressed in terms of section of the underlying bundle.
+Solutions and their gauge transformations can be expressed in terms of sections of the underlying bundle.
 A crucial property that makes gPDEs useful in the context of spacetimes with boundaries is that they behave well with respect to restricting to spacetime submanifolds and boundaries in particular, giving a systematic way to describe boundary structure without the need to fix gauges or pick particular spacetime or field-space coordinates.
 Of course, using one or another coordinate system can be very convenient in analysing the boundary structure of a given gauge theory but the gauge PDE encoding this structure is defined in a coordinate-free way.
-The gauge PDE approach to boundary structure was successfully applied to generic gauge fields on AdS space in~\cite{Bekaert:2012vt,Bekaert:2013zya,Chekmenev:2015kzf} by employing the ambient space representation so that the conformal boundary is identified with a submanifold of the ambient space.
+The gauge PDE approach to boundary structure was successfully applied to generic gauge fields on AdS space in~\cite{Bekaert:2012vt,Bekaert:2013zya,Chekmenev:2015kzf} by employing the ambient space representation of the AdS space and its conformal boundary.